 Several RV owners have covered their RV windows with real or faux wood to make them look more like windows in a house.

 The first RV owners I saw do this were John and Robyn Crowhurst.
 John used real oak to frame two of the windows their 1990 toy hauler, and Robyn's dream of cooling a pie on her windowsill finally came true.

 RV owner Brooke Seaman framed the window of her travel trailer with real wood as well.
-(Believe it or not, this is the same RV as the one with the burlap curtains pictured earlier!)

 Non-permanent RV Window Makeovers